Yu-billie/AnomalyDetection-SmartFactory-LGaimers/README.md

 - 02/26/2023(SUN): Tensorflow.Keras NN MLP (Sequential model) is not reproductable
   - sequential model + optuna
+    - Tensorflow.keras: random --> familiar BUT not recalled
+    - Torch: unfamiliar AND output is expected to be same
   - catBoost + GBC + voting classifier + optuna

 - 02/27/2023(MON): focusing on ML ensemble
   - catBoost + randomizedSearch + stacking ensemble
   - tried sequential model finally (CPU setting + seed fixing) but not recallable